marleypancakes/writ/README.md

   <h3 align="center">Writ</h3>

   <p align="center">
   Writ is an extension that allows users to view changes made to news articles after their first publication.
-The goals of this project are to increase transparency on the web as well as to empower consumers by providing them with a more complete picture of the content they're reading.
+The goals of this project are to increase transparency on the web as well as empower readers by providing them with a more complete picture of the content they're reading.

 <a href="https://www.freeprivacypolicy.com/live/e870a058-2ba9-457e-b0a0-4053a4b2805e"><strong>Privacy Policy»</strong></a>
     <br />